mattmagrin/game_recommendation_engine/README.md

 # game_recommendation_engine
-Built to help gamers maximize hours of fun and save on new purchases
+Built to help a future data scientist intern maximize hours of fun and save money on new purchases

 ## Project Overview